Space-Turtle0/PythonComputer/README.md

 Use that ^ to move on with the file!

 >>> Setting up before execution
+*This type of execution should be used only if you need to reset variables on startup* *If you need to compare values inside the `while des == y` loop, place it before asking what to open*

 ```
 import time, webbrowser, os, warnings
 time.sleep(3)
 websitechoicetf = False
 filetf = False
 ```
-This is an example startup.
+This is an example startup as soon as you run the program.

-If you need to reset values or import modules.
-Do it there!
+> **If you need to reset values inside the loop** Place your `define` statements after asking about `appchoice`!

 ***Have any questions?
 DM Space#1613***
 - On Discord